dansysanalyst/powergrid-doc/docs/table/column-filters.md

 If you don't want to load the multiselect data immediately when starting the page, you can use this feature, it helps your datatable behave faster.
 As Powergrid uses TomSelect, set it in settings (here).

-::: warning
+::: warning ⚠️ WARNING
  * Make sure you have [TomSelect](./column-filters.html#using-tomselect) set up beforehand.
 * You must use an external API or create your own endpoint: route, controllers.
 :::